 Soft boiled eggs

+This may seem like a strange combination at first, but it’s super tasty.
 You’d put pesto on your breakfast sandwich, so why not add eggs to your pesto lunch?

+They add protein and they’re zero hassle to cook.
 I like soft-boiled eggs because I love a runny yolk, but hard-boiled eggs will work too.
 Or poached eggs.

 White beans and bacon

-The mild flavor of the white beans mixes really well with pesto and the bacon adds a hint of meatiness to the dish.
+If you want something substantial but tasty this side dish will fill the gap.
+The mild creamy flavor of the white beans mixes really well with pesto and the bacon adds a hint of umami to the dish.

 Warning: it’s really moreish!